-The District will send to Users, whose estimated annual Net User Charge exceeds \$12,000.00 for the year, quarterly payment notification.
+The District will send quarterly payment notifications to any User whose estimated annual Net User Charge is expected to exceed \$12,000.00 for the current reporting year.
 These payments are due and payable 45 days after the date on the invoice.
-Following the end of the year, such User shall reconcile its actual payments with the calculated Net User Charge as provided in Section 7a when submitting its RD-925 Statement.
-Additional amounts owed to the District shall be remitted with the RD-925 Statement.
+Any User making quarterly payments shall pay to the